New Opportunity

 Application Requirements:

-- A two page description of the research project that includes goals and project aims.
+- A two page description of the research project

 - A one page budget and justification.